jb262/UINames.Net/README.md

 ##### 1.1.4 Region: String
 The region name a person is coming from.
 #### 2. Gender (Enum)
 uinames.com does not provide other genders than female or male.
-Other genders will be represented as not specified in this library.
+Other genders will be represented as "not specified" in this library.
 This is not to be meant to be disrespectful to anyone identifying as any other gender than the conventional binary representation.
 ##### 2.1 Values
 * NotSpecified
 * Female